S3-working-group/s3-practical-guide/docs/describe-organizational-drivers.md

 Create a brief but comprehensive summary containing just enough information to clearly communicate the need for an action or a decision.

+Aim for one or two sentences, so that the information is easy to remember and process.

+Besides the summary, more details about the driver may be kept in the logbook.

 ![Describe Organizational Drivers](img/process/describe-organizational-drivers.png)

 ### Example: